You will have seen and heard government advice on coronavirus

 Trafford Community Response

 We have worked collaboratively with our partners across the borough to help establish six community response hubs.
-These hubs are resourced with expertise and volunteers to help with food shopping, getting fuel cards topped up, dog walking and offering a befriending service for people who are lonely.
+These hubs are resourced with expertise and volunteers to help with wellbeing calls, food and fuel support, signposting to other services or helping those who are lonely.

 If you live alone, are struggling to make ends meet, are self-isolating, or generally need advice or support, please contact 0300 330 9073 (8.30am to 5.30pm, Monday to Friday).

 The advice line is for Stockport, Oldham, Rochdale and Trafford.
-Please select option 4 for Trafford, then ignore the options for 'goods and services' or 'pensions' - just hold the line, and we will signpost you to one of the Trafford Community Response Hubs to access the support you need.
+Please select option 4 for Trafford, then ignore the options for 'goods and services' or 'pensions' - just hold the line, and we’ll signpost you to one of the Trafford Community Response Hubs to access the support you need.

 Welfare and debt advice